Lumi Credits (LUMI) Self Reported Market Capitalization Tops $1,626.88 Billion

-Lumi Credits (LUMI) traded 0.2% higher against the dollar during the 24 hour period ending at 17:00 PM E.T. on April 7th.
-One Lumi Credits token can now be purchased for $0.0051 or 0.00000018 BTC on cryptocurrency exchanges.
-Lumi Credits has a market capitalization of $1,626.88 billion and $2,581.59 worth of Lumi Credits was traded on exchanges in the last 24 hours.
-Over the last seven days, Lumi Credits has traded 1% lower against the dollar.
+Lumi Credits (LUMI) traded up 0.9% against the dollar during the 24 hour period ending at 13:00 PM E.T. on April 10th.
+One Lumi Credits token can now be purchased for about $0.0051 or 0.00000017 BTC on popular exchanges.
+Lumi Credits has a total market capitalization of $1,626.88 billion and approximately $82.66 worth of Lumi Credits was traded on exchanges in the last 24 hours.
+During the last seven days, Lumi Credits has traded 0.4% higher against the dollar.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.